Labvanced Eye Tracking

 Let’s take a closer look at the process and how eye tracking is handled.

-Advantages of Labvanced’s Real Time Eye Tracking Processing
+Advantages of Labvanced’s Approach to Real-Time Webcam Eye Tracking

-• Sustainability: Locally, video analysis data can be handled more easily.
+- Sustainability: Another benefit to real-time processing, in addition to privacy, is sustainability.
+Locally, video analysis data can be handled more easily.
 By contrast, when sending data to a remote company server, costs increase, taking more time and money to process.
 Thus, it is more sustainable and economic to run things locally with finite resources, rather than remotely with servers and infinite resources.

 Learn more about the virtual chinrest in this video: